The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

 Age ranges of schools in England

-Whilst the age range 5 to 16 is consistent across England for the statutory provision of education to children and young people, the different age ranges for schools both between and within English local authorities presents a complex and confusing picture.
+Whilst the age range is consistent across England for the statutory provision of education to children and young people, the different age ranges for schools both between and within English local authorities presents a complex and confusing picture.
 The options which may be available in your area are set out below.
 Please note that some local authorities offer two or more age range systems for schools within their boundaries.
 Due to the raising of the participation age all young people should participate in education or training as required by HM government.

 - ages 4+ to 7 (excluding any pre-school provision)